rogino/COSCNotes/COSC367/Week 01-02 Searching the State Space.md

 - Nothing is remembered between iterations; wasteful
 - **This will find the same first solution as BFS**
 - But linear in depth of goal node: $O(bd)$
-- If there is no path to the goal: identical behaviour to BFS.
+- If there is no path to the goal: identical behavior to BFS.
 Infinite loop if not pruning

 Complexity with solution at depth $k$ and branching factor $b$: